Good Wear Leather Coat Company

 Type A-1 Jacket

-Good Wear Type A-1 Jacket
+Good Wear Type A-1 1930s Army Air Corps Jacket » Russet brown capeskin

 This jacket is a reproduction of a Type A-1 flight jacket.
 The Army Air Corps first issued these jackets on November 7th, 1927, and they were non-standard after May 9th, 1931, being replaced by Type A-2 jackets.
 The stock was finally exhausted during WWII.
 These jackets were made with capeskin, and examples seen are almost always brown, rather than the olive drab stated on spec sheets.